Docuneering/S1000D-BREX-to-Schematron/README.md

 ---
 ## Convertion Process

-The simplest way to convert an S1000D BREX file to Schematron is to use Saxon and the commend line.
+The simplest way to convert an S1000D BREX file to Schematron is to use Saxon and the command line.

 ### Command line